GuilhermeDBeitum/GuilhermeDBeitum/README.md

 I am passionate about creating beautiful, functional and accessible user interfaces.
 I always seek to update myself on new trends and technologies in the market.
 My goal is to be part of a team that values: quality, creativity and collaboration in the development of web solutions.
-I currently work as a freelancer webdev and perform maintenance on computers (hardware and software).
+I currently work as a freelancer webdev and perform maintenance on computers.
 I like to study a lot, to know new programming languages and technologies.

 <div align="center">